 Electrolysis

 First and foremost, electrolysis is considered the only TRULY permanent method of hair removal.
-During electrolysis, a small probe is inserted into hair follicles to damage the follicle with electricity.

-Because each hair must be treated individually, electrolysis is very time consuming.
-It also takes more than one treatment per follicle, so you could be looking at years of weekly or bi-weekly appointments.
+It also requires more than one treatment per follicle, so you could be looking at years of weekly or bi-weekly appointments.

 PROS: